Cross Lanes School, 1742-1964

 A similar smaller picture of the presentation to Mrs. Dinah Knifton is shown below, courtesy of Mattie Furnish, 1958.

+Above in the picture, Mrs Knifton (centre) receives a gold watch from the chairman of the managers, Mr. H. Hedley.
+It was subscribed for by the managers, former pupils and friends.
 In the group from the left are, Rev. John Benson, Mrs. A. Lancaster, [Trustee], Mrs. Hilda Hedley, [Trustee], Miss D. Bell, (school cook), Mrs. Dinah Knifton, headteacher, Miss.
 Mattie Furnish, Carole Mudd, [senior girl], Mr. Frank Snaith, [Trustee] and Miss E. Raine, assistant teacher.

 Mattie Furnish and my grandparents, Frank and Martha Snaith, remained lifelong friends with the Knifton's, despite them leaving the area, visiting each other on an annual/regular basis.